Pysched/DM---Interactive-Front-Project/README.md

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ## Features

+The game will feature:

+A sign in function, this will be a required field that the user must enter a player name for.
+This acts as a way of tieing the player to the game, by having the player name be assosicated with them throughout the game and for the final scoring page.

+A menu screen that will consist of a difficulty selection menu system.
+Here the player will select the time limits, the amount of cards the player will be challenged with and level of the game.

+Selection of these options will load in the scripts that contain the time limit, the amount of cards the player starts with.
+The base level of the game is available from the start, however the 2nd and 3rd levels are not available until the player has progressed past the first level.

+After this point the player, assuming they replay from within the same session, can choose from the 2nd level, and again once the second level is completed they have the option to select any level of the game, to try and improve their score.

+Once options have been selected the player is brought to the game screen.
+Here there is a start button to start the game.
+This is here so that the player has time is see the modal tool tips that will be made to explain what the player is to do.
+Once they either close the tool ips of complete them they are free to press start and begin the game.

+There will be an instruction button that can be pressed before a game starts to see the instructions of the game, hoever once the game starts the instructions button is disabled.

+The game starts with the timer counting down. from here the user can select cards by clicking on them.
+Each click of a card animated the element to display what is behind it.
+THis flip of the card only last for 3 - 5 seconds, or upon clicking of a second card, they both stay flipped for 3 -5 seconds, unless they match they will both revert back to their default positions.

+Matched cards will stay revealed for the duration of the game.

+Each click of a pair of cards will be counted as an attempt.
+This will be updated in the attemps counter on screen for the user to see.

+Based on the amount of attempts made a scale ranging from green to red will update to indicate how effective the player has been.

+If the timer elapses, and the player has not found all the matching pairs, then a modal overlay will inform the player that they were unsuccessful in their attempt and prompt them to either restart the game or to quit to the main menu.

+If the player successfully matches all pairs within the tme limit and will a predefined amount of attempted then they will be displayed a winning modal overlay that will allow them to proceed to the next level.

+Upon successfull completetion of each level the player is rpesented with a summary screen that highlights their progress.

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.